cbazi069/ID-matcher-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# How does it works ?

+## First import all your files

+You'll need to have 2 Json files of annotations related to 2 Folders of images respectively.
+Import the first folder and its Json File on the first card and do the same on the other card.
+Then you can go to section 2 'id matcher'

+## Second the matching work

+You'll normaly see two cards with 6 people inside each.
+Start working by clicking on people to select them.
+If you have finish your selection of same people you can merge them with the merge button.
+If you click right on a person you will see different point of view of this person.
+If the images does not look like a person you can click on the "not a person" button (those images will be ignored).

+## Third dowload

+After the sort, you can just download the new json file with the ids that are matching now.
+The first button gives you the new json file related to the folder you entred in the first place.